Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Computational results

-For $line2$ (Fig.~\ref{fig::ko-glc-case2}), all CQM solutions were suboptimal, although feasible.
-More remarkably, for $9$ instances at {\tt t\_min}$=5s$ and $3$ instances at {\tt t\_min}$=20s$ (out of $12$ instances) CQM was faster than CPLEX, in several cases up to $5 \times$ faster.
+For $line2$ (Figure~\ref{fig::ko-glc-case1} b) ), all CQM solutions were suboptimal, although feasible.
+More remarkably, for $9$ instances at {\tt t\_min}$=5s$ and $3$ instances at {\tt t\_min}$=20s$ (out of $12$ instances) CQM was faster than exact CPLEX, in several cases up to $5$ times faster.
+CPLEX could not solve these instances to optimality when it was limited to 5 seconds; it returned close-to-optimal feasible solutions though.
 This difference in time is clear while setting the minimal processing time of the CQM solver {\tt t\_min}$=5s$ (see Section~\ref{sec::hybrid}).
-This observation is approved by more detailed discussion on {\tt t\_min} parameter in Appendix~A. In principle, $line1$ (Fig.~\ref{fig::ko-glc-case1}) and $line3$ (Fig.~\ref{fig::ko-glc-case3}) are less complicated in terms of number of constraints, and here solutions of CPLEX and CQM are similar in terms of objective, but CPLEX is faster.
-We can conclude that the utility of the CQM solver can be expected for the more complex instances of railway scheduling problems.
+In principle, $line1$ (Figure~\ref{fig::ko-glc-case1} a) ) and $line3$ (Figure~\ref{fig::ko-glc-case1} c) ) are less complicated in terms of number of constraints, and here solutions of CPLEX and CQM are similar in terms of objective, but CPLEX is faster.
+We can conclude that the utility of the CQM solver can be expected for the more complex instances of railway scheduling problems, as the present instances for $line2$.

+The detailed analysis of the implications of suboptimality in CQM solutions for $line2$ from the railway point of view shows that there are two types of consequences: the increase of the passing time between subsequent nodes, and the change in certain trains' order.
+Concerning the first issue, the realization of such suboptimal solutions can result in slowing down trains, which can be a motivation for further research, such as in the work of~\cite{domino2024baltimore}.
+Solutions affected by the second issue are suboptimal but still feasible and can be opted for by the human dispatcher because they have benefits for certain non-quantified reasons.
+Particular examples of real-life problem instances are presented in Appendix A.